bbauska/zombiePolitics/README.md

 pub­lic good.

-For many conservatives and right-wing extremists, a market-driven society represents more than a tirade against “big government.”
+For many conservatives and right-wing extremists, a market-driven society represents more than a tirade against "big government."
 It constitutes a new kind of politics that privileges exchange values and quick profits over all non-commod­ ified values, resists all forms of government intervention (except when it benefits the rich and powerful and the defense industry), celebrates excessive individualism,